 Motherhood is one of the most difficult jobs there is.
 It marks a new chapter in every woman’s story.
 It gives you a new strength in yourself, something you didn’t know was there until you had children.
 It also gives you a new sense of purpose and meaning in life.
 You encounter a love and passion for your children that you’ve never experienced before.

 Motherhood is exhausting.
-Its 3 a.m. feedings while you stare in awe at the tiny human swaddled in your arms; when you’re still in denial that this precious baby is really, truly, yours.
+It’s 3 a.m. feedings while you stare in awe at the tiny human swaddled in your arms—when you’re still in denial that this precious baby is really, truly, yours.

-Motherhood is trying to get your toddler asleep at midnight because she fell asleep at 4 p.m. and is wide awake now.
+Motherhood is trying to get your toddler to sleep at midnight because she fell asleep at 4 p.m. and is wide awake now.
 Its sheer exhaustion from reading Goodnight Moon for the 20th time and wishing she would fall asleep.
 It’s putting her in her bed at 1:30 a.m. and missing her as soon as you jump under your covers.

 Motherhood is cleaning up messes.
 It’s wiping down kitchens after cooking meals and preparing snacks all day long.
 Washing floors spotted with muddy footprints from exploring all day and cleaning windows smudged from tiny fingerprints.
 It’s wiping runny noses from sick babies and drying tears from your toddler after his nightmare.

-Motherhood is kisses and cuddles, and late night snuggles.
-Its rainy days huddled up under blankets and pillow forts, and days playing in the dirt and sand.
-It’s family reunions, vacations, and never ending road trip conversations.
+Motherhood is kisses and cuddles and late-night snuggles.
+It’s rainy days huddled up under blankets and pillow forts and days playing in the dirt and sand.
+It’s family reunions, vacations, and never-ending road trip conversations.

-It’s looking into your child’s eyes and seeing nothing but love.
+It’s looking into your children’s eyes and seeing nothing but love.
 It’s watching them grow and mold into tiny people with their own unique personalities.
-It is laughs and giggles, and tickles and squeals.
+It’s laughs and giggles and tickles and squeals.

 There is no one definition of motherhood.
 Rather, it’s an accumulation of so many things.
 A combination of raw emotions, experiences, and our hopes and dreams for our children.

-Motherhood is however, one of the most sacred journeys you will travel in life.
-Every mother has their own path to motherhood, but the rewards are the same.
+Motherhood is, however, one of the most sacred journeys you will travel in life.
+Every mother has her own path to motherhood, but the rewards are the same.
 So take the road less traveled, and pave your own way.
 Enjoy it, cherish it and embrace it.

-This post was originally published on www.cassiehilt.com.
+This post was originally published on www.cassiehilt.com